 Carolina comes from Spain, from a small town close to Barcelona.
 She did her PhD in Barcelona and moved to Umeå after that to work as a postdoc.
 Her research is focused on environmental radioactivity and peatlands.
 But that is not her only interests!
-She likes doing a lot of other (and, maybe, more normal) things.
+She likes doing a lot of other things too.

 During her free time she usually makes handmade crafts and also enjoys painting.
 She says she is not an expert but feels it is a nice way to relax and not think about science.
 She also really likes nature and tries to go hiking as often as she can.
 She is someone who likes smiling every single day and appreciates the small things in this world.